Esri/excalibur-scripts/README.md

 This is where the JSON files defining a project are stored.
 Samples are provided.
 You will need to make new JSON files and follow the samples to define your own projects

 ### scripts directory
-Contains the two Python scripts that write the project to the portal.
+Contains the two Python scripts that write the project to the portal and the script that connects to the portal using the supplied credentials.

 ## Creating a project